MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-validation.md

     cd hub-spoke
     ```

 1. List the files in the working directory to verify that the `.tf` config files created in the previous tutorials are listed.
-(The screenshot displays additional files that you won't have until you initialize Terraform in the next steps.)
+(The screenshot displays other files that you won't have until you initialize Terraform in the next steps.)

     ![Terraform demo config files](./media/hub-and-spoke-tutorial-series/hub-spoke-config-files.png)